-New strategy trials are ongoing in locoregional disease, including studies using PD-L1 ICIs (atezolizumab and durvalumab) or PD-1 ICIs (nivolumab, pembrolizumab) in the context of LACC.
-Pembrolizumab in conjunction with CRT is being investigated in the ENGOT-cx11/GOG-3047/KEYNOTE-A18 study, a phase III clinical trial, for the treatment of high-risk LACC-stage IB2-IIB with node-positive disease or stage III-IVA irrespective of nodal status-with histologically proven carcinoma (FIGO 2014).
-The results showed that as compared to CRT alone, pembrolizumab significantly increased PFS and OS.
-The median follow-up period was 17.9 months, and the PFS was 67.8% in the pembrolizumab-CRT group and 57.3% in the placebo-CRT group (HR 0.70; 95% CI, 0.55-0.89; P = 0.0020).
-Neither group reached the mOS; the 36-month OS was 74.8% in the placebo-CRT group and 82.6% in the pembrolizumab-CRT group (HR 0.67; 95% CI 0.50-0.90; P = 0.0040).
-Hematological toxicity was the most common adverse event, with no noticeable difference between the two groups [49].
-According to the findings of the ENGOTcx11/GOG-3047/KEYNOTE-A18 study-the first positive randomized phase III trial in this patient population since 1999pembrolizumab in combination with CRT could become the new standard of care for patients with LACC.
-In 2024, the FDA approved pembrolizumab combined with CRT for patients with LACC (stages III and IV, FIGO 2014) (Table 1).
-The CALLA trial is a phase III, multicenter trial evaluating the efficacy of combining durvalumab with CRT for patients with LACC (adenocarcinoma, squamous, or adenosquamous), including stage IB2-IIB with lymph node-positive disease or stage \geq III irrespective of nodal status.
-However, the trial results did not demonstrate a substantial improvement in PFS, which was the study's primary endpoint.
-Durvalumab showed a 12-month PFS of 76%, compared to 73.3% for placebo (HR 0.84; 95% CI, 0.65-1.08; P = 0.17).
-There was no significant difference in toxicity between the two groups [55].
-Possible reasons for the negative results of the CALLA study include the short follow-up period, the use of PFS as the primary endpoint, inclusion of a broader population with locally advanced disease, and the fact that patients in KEYNOTE-A18 represented a higher-risk group.
-Additionally, the study did not identify or focus on subgroups that might derive greater benefit (e.g., those with high levels of PD-L1 expression).
-The results of the CALLA study highlight the need for better-defined biomarkers and more precise patient selection to identify those who may benefit from immunotherapy in combination with standard treatment options.
-Nevertheless, we eagerly await the most important outcome of this trial: the OS results.
+New strategy trials are ongoing in locoregional disease, like studies using PD-L1 ICI (atezolizumab and durvalumab) or PD-1 ICI (nivolumab, pembrolizumab) in the context of LACC.
+Pembrolizumab in conjunction with chemoradiotherapy is being investigated in the ENGOT-cx11/GOG-3047/KEYNOTE-A18 study, a phase III clinical trial, to treat high-risk, LACC, stage IB2-IIB with node-positive disease or stage III-IVA irrespective of the nodal state, histologically proven carcinoma (FIGO 2014).
+The results showed that as compared to chemoradiotherapy alone, pembrolizumab significantly increased PFS and OS.
+The median follow-up period was 17.9 months, and the PFS was 67.8% in the pembrolizumab-chemoradiotherapy group and 57.3% in the placebo-chemoradiotherapy group (HR = 0.70; 95% CI, 0.55-0.89; P = 0.0020).
+Neither group reached the mOS; the 36-month OS was 74.8% in the placebo-chemoradiotherapy group and 82.6% in the pembrolizumab-chemoradiotherapy group (HR 0.67; 95% CI 0.50-0.90; p = 0.0040).
+Hematological toxicity was the most common adverse event, with no noticeable difference between the two groups (49).
+According to the findings of the ENGOT-cx11/GOG-3047/KEYNOTE-A18 study, the first positive randomized phase III study in this patient population since 1999, pembrolizumab in combination with chemoradiotherapy could be the new standard of care for patients with LACC.
+In 2024, the FDA approved pembrolizumab combined with chemoradiotherapy for patients with LACC (stages III and IV, FIGO 2014) (Table 1).
+The CALLA trial is a phase III, multicenter trial that examines the efficacy of combining durvalumab with chemoradiotherapy as a treatment for patients with LACC (adenocarcinoma, squamous, or adenosquamous), stage IB2-IIB lymph node-positive, or stage ≥ III irrespective of the nodal state.
+However, the trial results did not indicate a substantial improvement in PFS, which was the study's primary goal.
+Durvalumab had a 12-month PFS of 76%, compared to 73.3% for placebo (HR 0.84; 95% CI 0.65-1.08; p = 0.17).
+There was no significant difference in toxicity between the two investigated groups (55).
+Possible reasons for the negative results of the CALLA study are the small follow-up period, PFS as the primary objective of the trial, a broader population of patients with locally advanced stage disease was included, the patients in KEYNOTE-A18 were a higher-risk population, and there were no selected subgroups that would potentially have more significant benefit (e.g., those with a high level of PD-L1 expression).
+The results of the CALLA study emphasize the need for a better definition of biomarkers and a more exact selection of patients who may benefit from immunotherapy in combination with regular treatment options.
+Nevertheless, we are eagerly awaiting the most important outcome of this trial, the OS results.

-The NiCOL phase 1 trial aims to assess the safety and recommended trial dose of concurrent nivolumab with definitive CRT, followed by nivolumab as maintenance treatment, in 16 patients with LACC.
-Initial results were positive: the ORR was 93.8% (95% CI: 69.8%-99.8%), and the two-year PFS was 75% (95% CI: 64.2%-100%) [56].
-The promising results and safety profile of nivolumab in this study highlight the need for further research to investigate its role in the treatment of LACC.
+The NiCOL phase 1 trial aims to assess the safety and recommended trial dose of concurrent nivolumab with definitive CRT, followed by nivolumab, as maintenance treatment in 16 patients with LACC.
+Initial results were positive: ORR was 93.8% (95% CI: 69.8%-99.8%), and 2-year PFS was 75% (95% CI: 64.2%-100%) (56).
+The promising results and safety of nivolumab in this study indicate the need for further studies aimed at investigating the role of nivolumab in the treatment of LACC.